cs640-fall20205/joins-activity-Susmitha123-Sri/src/postgres/joins.md

 1. Which customers are not included in the result?
    All are included
-2. Which orders are not included in the result? o3 o4
+2. Which orders are not included in the result? o5 o6 or orders without a valid customer_id are not included.
 3. When is a row included?
-   A row is included for every customer from the Customers table, regardless of whether they have orders or not.
+   A row is included if there is a customer id in the Customers table
 4. What is the meaning of LEFT OUTER JOIN?
-   LEFT OUTER JOIN returns all records from the left table (Customers), and the matched records from the right table (Orders).
-If there is no match, the result will contain NULL values for the right table columns.
+   A LEFT OUTER JOIN returns all rows from the left table (Customers) and the matching rows from the right table (Orders).

 ---